velozdev/slides-gitlab/slides/10_Leveraging_the_GitLab_Ecosystem_&_Integrations.md

 * **What it does:** Connects the GitLab deployment workflow to formal change management processes in ServiceNow.
 * **How it works:** A merge request can automatically create a change request.
 The CI/CD pipeline can then pause and wait for approval in ServiceNow before deploying.
 * **Why it's valuable:** Automates compliance and approval workflows, ensuring a full and auditable trail for every deployment.

-*(Graphic: The ServiceNow logo and GitLab logo with a "check mark/approval" icon between them.)*

 # Activity: Brainstorm Your Ideal Integration